 What would it mean for Americans to learn once again the simple art of talking to one another?

-Bowe shows that learning to speak in public means more than giving a decent speech without nervousness.
-Learning to connect with others bestows upon us an enhanced sense of freedom, power, and belonging.
+Bowe shows that learning to speak in public means more than giving a decent speech or overcoming nervousness.
+Learning to connect with others bestows upon us an enhanced sense of freedom, belonging, and power.

-The result: an easy, humorous read that explains the subject considered by the Greeks and Romans to be the cornerstone of education: the art of connecting with others.
+The result: an easy, humorous read that explains the subject considered by the Greeks and Romans to be the cornerstone of education: the art of explaining ourselves and connecting with others. [jacket copy]

 Reviews